Rusudan of Georgia: Life

 Daughter of Queen Tamar of Georgia by David Soslan, she succeeded her brother George IV on 18 January 1223.
 George's untimely death marked the beginning of the end of the Georgian Golden Age.
 Rusudan was unable to preserve whatever was gained by her mother and brother.
 She was known as a beautiful woman devoted to pleasure, whose hand was sought by her Muslim neighbors.
 In Muslim sources, such as Ata-Malik Juvayni, Rusudan was known as Qiz-Malik, from the Turkish qiz, "maiden", and the Arabic malik, "king".

 In the autumn of 1225, Georgia was attacked by the Khwarazmshah Jalal al-Din Mangburni, pursued by the Mongols.
-The Georgians suffered bitter defeat at the Battle of Garni, and the royal court with King Rusudan moved to Kutaisi, when the Georgian capital Tbilisi was besieged by the Khwarezmians.
-A year later Jelal ad-Din took Tbilisi on 9 March 1226.
+The Georgians suffered bitter defeat at the Battle of Garni, and the royal court with Queen Rusudan moved to Kutaisi when the Georgian capital Tbilisi was besieged by the Khwarezmians.
+A year later, on 9 March 1226, Jalal ad-Din took Tbilisi.
 The citizens fought courageously and over 100,000 lost their lives when the city fell to the Khwarezmians.
-The defeated Georgians were ordered to change religion and become Muslims, but refused and almost the whole population of Tbilisi was massacred.
-In February 1227, the Georgians took advantage of Jelal ad-Din's failures in Armenia, and retook Tbilisi, but soon were forced to abandon the city – which they themselves had set alight in their battle with the occupation forces.
-Rusudan made an alliance with the neighbouring Seljuk rulers of Rüm and Ahlat, but the Georgians were routed by the Khwarezmians at Battle of Bolnisi, before the allies could arrive (1228).
+The defeated Georgians were ordered to change religion and become Muslims, but they refused and almost the whole population of Tbilisi was massacred.
+In February 1227, the Georgians took advantage of Jalal ad-Din's failures in Armenia and retook Tbilisi, but soon were forced to abandon the city – which they themselves had set alight in their battle with the occupation forces.
+Rusudan made an alliance with the neighbouring Seljuk rulers of Rum and Ahlat, but the Georgians were routed by the Khwarezmians at Battle of Bolnisi before their allies could arrive (1228).

 The Khwarezmians were superseded by the Mongols.
 They advanced into Georgia in 1235.
-Devastated and plundered by Jelal ad-Din's incursions, Georgia surrendered without any serious resistance.
-By 1239, all the country was under the Mongol yoke, and had to accept the Georgian–Mongolian treaty of 1239.
+Devastated and plundered by Jalal ad-Din's incursions, Georgia surrendered without any serious resistance.
+By 1239, all the country was under the Mongol yoke and had to accept the Georgian–Mongolian treaty of 1239.
 Rusudan had to pay an annual tribute of 50,000 gold pieces and support the Mongols with a Georgian army of 80,000 soldiers.

 Fearing that her nephew David would aspire to the throne, Rusudan held him prisoner at the court of her son-in-law, the sultan Kaykhusraw II, and sent her son David to the Mongol court to get his official recognition as heir apparent.
 She died in 1245, still waiting for her son to return.

 Family and personal life

-She married in 1224 to the Seljuk prince Ghias ad-Din, a grandson of Kilij Arslan II, who converted to Christianity upon their marriage.
+In 1224, Rusudan married the Seljuk prince Ghias ad-Din, a grandson of Kilij Arslan II, who converted to Christianity upon their marriage.
 They had two children: